williamsbdev/williamsbdev.github.io/_posts/2018-01-07-ansible-variable-precedence.md

 variable it was always true, we would do some certain processing.
 This behavior differs from what we see above with the `include_vars` where the variable is not available until after the `include_vars` has been processed.
-We expected the same behavior was expected for the `roles`.
+We expected the same behavior for the `roles`.

 ```bash
 ansible-playbook example-10.yml -i hosts